foroozandehgroup/NMR-EsPy/docs/walkthrough.rst

 To generate a figure of the result, you can use the :py:meth:`~nmrespy.core.Estimator.plot_result` method, which utilises `matplotlib <https://matplotlib.org/>`_.
-There is wide scope for customising the plot, which is described in detail in the documentation of :py:func:`nmrespy.plot.plot_result`.
-See `Summary`_ for an example of some basic plot customisation.
+There is wide scope for customising the plot, which is described in detail in
+:doc:`Figure Customisation <gui/figure_customisation>`.
+See `Summary`_ below for an example of some basic plot customisation.

 .. code:: python3